tabcat/dynamic-content/ARTICLE.md

 After committing changes to the local replica, periodically push updates to pinning servers and refresh the IPNS to reference the new root.

 ---
-> **Pinning servers in this context provide a general and reliable replication layer to fallback to when no other collaborators are online.**
+> **Pinning servers, in this context, provide a general and reliable replication layer to fall back on when no other collaborators are online.**
 ---

 ## Roadblock, Workaround, and Hopeful Future

-It should be clear now that using Provider Records this way was not intented.
+It should be clear now that using Provider Records this way was not intended.
-Which brings us to the roadblock...
+This brings us to the roadblock...

 [DHT servers validate that the peerIDs inside received Provider Records match the peerID of the node adding them.](https://github.com/libp2p/specs/tree/master/kad-dht#rpc-messages)